 Bad credit loans are available to borrowers with defaults or judgements listed on their credit files.
-As they have a bad credit rating or poor credit history, banks or traditional lenders won’t loan them money until they clean up their credit history and show a lesser risk level.
-These loans are perfect for people who may have defaulted a loan repayment in the past and want to buy a property, and need a little more time to renegotiate with their bank.
+If they have a bad credit rating or poor credit history, banks or traditional lenders won’t loan them money until they clean up their credit history and show a lesser risk level.
+These loans are perfect for people who may have defaulted a loan repayment in the past and want to buy a property and need a little more time to renegotiate with their bank.
 The only downside of bad credit loans is that they generally come with higher interest repayments due to increased risk.
 Also, they are for shorter periods.

 Investopedia defines a second mortgage as a type of subordinated mortgage made while an original mortgage, or first mortgage, is still in effect.
 In the event of default where the borrower is unable to repay the loan capital, the original mortgagee (the lender) would receive all proceeds from the property’s liquidation until it is all paid off, and then the second mortgagee would receive a portion or all of what is remaining to cover their debt portion, fees and interest too.
-Because of this first and second ranking structure, a loan secured by a second mortgage comes with higher risk profiles for the lender and is subject to higher interest rates.
+Because of this first and second-ranking structure, a loan secured by a second mortgage comes with higher risk profiles for the lender and is subject to higher interest rates.

 What are the advantages of using a private lender?